 Asian Field, 2003

-This version of Field comprises of 210,000 hand-sized clay pieces, which were made by some 350 people under the supervision of the artist.
+This version of Field comprises 210,000 hand-sized clay pieces made by some 350 people under the artist’s supervision.
 The 350 people were of all ages from the Xiangshan village in the northeast of the city of Guangzhou in south China.